MacAdminsIndia/CodeofConduct/CITY_CONNECT_ATTENDEE_TERMS.md

 Registration may be subject to venue capacity and operational or safety requirements.

 The Mac Admins India Team reserves the right to manage registrations and admission where necessary for capacity, safety, event operations, or compliance with these Terms & Conditions and the Code of Conduct.

+If an attendee can no longer attend, they are encouraged to cancel their registration or inform the Mac Admins India Team as early as possible so that the place may be offered to another community member.

 ## 2. Community Event